henrikau/net_chan/README.md

 The system builds 2 static libraries, one of which is a slightly modified version of AvNUs mrp-client.
 This is kept separate to avoid licensing issues.
-The other librarly (libtimedc_avtp.a) contains the net_chan functionality.
+The other librarly (libnetchan.a) contains the net_chan functionality.

 The headers, apart from definig functions and #defines, also contains a